 - soaked oatmeal

-- green smoothies – sometimes they need a little boost if I don’t use enough frozen bananas
+- green smoothies – sometimes they need a little boost if I don’t use enough frozen bananas or dates

 However, there are a few things you might make homemade where stevia would be a good calorie-free substitute for sugar, such as:

 - homemade ice cream (Mare has an ice cream ebook if you’re not a frozen treat expert yet)

 - homemade crackers (the sweetener is such a small part that stevia should work great)

 - a sweet soy sauce for stir fry

 - frosting with yogurt cheese – perfect on my healthy fruit pizza.

 - I haven’t tried it yet, but I bet stevia would work in fruit desserts, like apple pie or a cobbler, and probably popsicles

 - I successfully used stevia (about 3/4 tsp. in place of 1/4 cup sugar) in my creamy coconut pie which is in my Smart Sweets cookbook